-Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And a ‘Smear Campaign’
+Stephen Belafonte: Mel B’s Accusations Are ‘Outrageous And Unfounded,’ And A ‘Smear Campaign’

-Stephen Belafonte has responded to allegations made against him by his estranged wife Melanie Brown (“Mel B”“).
+Stephen Belafonte has responded to allegations made against him by his estranged wife, Melanie Brown (“Mel B”).
 The film producer broke his silence in a statement to TMZ by his lawyer, describing Mel B’s domestic violence allegations as “outrageous and unfounded,” and a “smear campaign intended to cover up her own conduct during the marriage.”

 In court documents filed at a Los Angeles Superior Court on Monday, Mel B accused Belafonte, 41, of subjecting her to physical and emotional abuse, and unwarranted surveillance during the course of their 10 years of marriage.
-The former Dancing With the Stars contestant claimed that Belafonte assaulted her physically on several occasions and also abused her verbally, making demeaning comments about her appearance and intelligence.
+The former Dancing with the Stars contestant claimed that Belafonte assaulted her physically on several occasions and also abused her verbally, making demeaning comments about her appearance and intelligence.

 She claimed that the intensity of the abuse increased after she gave birth.

-She described her film producer husband as a “large, extremely aggressive, hostile and violent individual” man who was “controlling, manipulative and abusive.”
+She described her film producer husband as a “large, extremely aggressive, hostile and violent individual” who was “controlling, manipulative and abusive.”

 She said he called her “fat, ugly and old,” and added, “Thank God I’m with you – no one else would want you.”